aineniamh/snipit/README.md

 --exclude-positions '223 224 225'
 ```

-- For ambiguous bases, use the `--ambig-mode` to specify how ambiguous bases are handled:
+- For control over ambiguous bases, use `--ambig-mode` to specify how ambiguous bases are handled:
 ```
 [all] include all ambig such as N,Y,B in all positions [snps] only include ambig if a snp is present at the same position - Default [exclude] remove all ambig, same as depreciated --exclude-ambig-pos
 ```
+Use the colour palette `classic_extended` when plotting with `all` or `snps`.

- Recombination mode is designed to assist with recombination analysis for SC2.
+ - Recombination mode is designed to assist with recombination analysis for SC2.
 This mode allows for colouring of mutations present in two references.
 For recombination mode, three flags are required: `--reference`,`--recombi-mode`,`--recombi-references`.

 The specified `--reference` must be different from the `--recombi-references`.
 ```